Getting volume and competition data

 Manually estimating competition without competition data

-If you don’t have, or don’t want to sign up for, a service that gives you data, you can also make a rough estimate based on search results.
+If you don’t have, or don’t want to sign up for, a service that gives you data – or if you aren’t getting data from the tool you’re using – you can also make a rough estimate based on search results.
 This will be totally subjective, but a lot of competition data is fairly subjective in any case.

 To do this manually: